alumnium-hq/alumnium.github.io/src/content/docs/docs/guides/actions.md

 description: Learn how Alumnium automates browser interactions with AI.
 Discover supported actions, best practices, and how to craft test instructions.
 ---

-Alumnium is capable of interacting with the web page when you instruct it to **do** something.
-It analyzes what actions and in which order need to be taken based on the current state of the web page.
+Alumnium is capable of interacting with the application when you instruct it to **do** something.
+It analyzes what actions and in which order need to be taken based on the current state of the mobile or web application.

 For example, if you instruct Alumnium to perform a search on a page with a search box: